Jassos/covid19-data-cleaning-sampling/README.md

 # COVID-19 Historical Data Analysis

+My **first project** using data and Technologies like pandas, matplotlib or similar.

 This project focuses on the cleaning, transformation, and sampling of historical COVID-19 datasets for exploratory data analysis and statistical insights.

+<a href="https://colab.research.google.com/drive/1Wkrpdu3sq0IDc6gFkyCKvMNfCRxxPOMO?usp=sharing">Google Colab</a>

 ## Data